wmacmillan/data-products/README.md

     A data product company is one that derives its value proprosition as a function of data.
 A statistic, formally defined, is a function of a sample.
 Thus, an analytics company is a data products company and vice versa.

 [^2]: N.b.
-For a firm like Facebook, the user base and client base are not the same.
+For a firm like Facebook, the user base and paying customer base are not the same.
 Facebook users are advertisers, and the people that use the Facebook application are human chattel.

 A data product is a combination of three elements: